Roboguy420/Gex2PS1ModelExporter/README.md

 If you have followed these steps correctly, libpng should now be added as an external library.

 ### getopt (from source)
-I didn't even bother compiling this one, since it's much easier to just include the header and source file and they aren't even that big (their combined filesize is about 20kb).
+I didn't even bother compiling this one into a library, since it's much easier to just include the header file and compile the source file in the main binary and they aren't even that big (their combined filesize is about 20kb).
 This is the easiest one to do.

 Go to the Github repository for mingw-w64 that I linked.
 Navigate to _mingw-w64-crt/misc_ and download the source file _getopt.c_.
 Next, navigate to _mingw-w64-headers/crt_ and download the header file _getopt.h_.

 Create a new folder in the _lib_ folder of the model exporter and name it _getopt_.
 Create a folder inside of that and call it _include_.
 Copy and paste _getopt.c_ and _getopt.h_ into the newly created _include_ folder.

-If all has worked well, _getopt_ and all its functions should now be findable and usable with CMake.
+If all has worked well, _getopt_ and all its functions should now be findable and usable with CMake and within your IDE/code editor.

 The Linux build does not require this step as Linux is more POSIX-compliant than Windows, and the _getopt_ functions are a built-in part of its standard C implementation.